microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-01.md

 - [Connect to a virtual network in internal mode using Azure API Management](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-internal-vnet?tabs=stv2)
 - [Deploying Azure API Management in an Internal mode (inside VNet)](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/deploying-azure-api-management-in-an-internal-mode-inside-vnet/ba-p/3033493)

-## Tips
-- Decide among yourselves which Scenario you would go for.
-- Make sure to [publish the APIM Developer portal](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-developer-portal-customize#publish) because you may need to use this in the succeeding challenges.
-The steps for publishing the APIM Developer portal for Scenario 01 (in APIM internal mode) would be different from Scenario 02 (public).
-Don't forget to enable CORS afterwards.
-  - After publishing, browse to the Dev portal in a separate incognito/private browser and test Echo API GET operation.

 ## Advanced Challenges
 - For either Scenario, move the parameters needed for your Bicep files into a seperate ```parameters.json``` file.
 Review your bicep templates and determine which of these parameters you could move out into a seperate file.
 You can learn how to format your ```parameters.json``` file [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/parameter-files).